The Aloner: All of the protagonists qualify, at some point or another.

 Scenery Gorn: There are quite a few scenes of the destruction that would be caused by the disappearance of mankind as well, including an airplane crash.

 Sole Surviving Scientist: Zac Hobson, a scientist who was working on Project Flashlight.
 A malfunction caused almost everyone on Earth to simply disappear.
 He goes a little crazy in the first part of the movie, but after meeting two other survivors he tries to destroy the laboratory where the experiment took place so it can't happen again.

 Survivors Guilt: Zac gets this in spades.
 Api and Joanne as well, although not nearly as much.

-Token Minority: Considering the film's premise, Api may well be the only Maori left in the world.
+Token Minority: Considering the film's premise, Api may well be the only Maori (or non-white person period, for that matter) left in the world.